AxiomGamelabs/-Godot--Sweetest-Nightmare-1-Sem-/README.md

 Itch Page: https://s4g.itch.io/sweetest-nightmare

 #### 2D side-scroller platformer game in a "Dark Candy" setting made with Godot
-"Sweetest Nightmare" is a 2D side-scroller Platformer Game, set in a "Dark Candy" World, where you create your own timed platforms to overcome the hazardous environment.
+"Sweetest Nightmare" is a 2D side-scroller Platformer Game, set in a "Dark Candy" World, where you create your own timed platforms to overcome the hazardous environment or to use them as shields against traps.

 #### Roles
 - Engineer